Pakenham

 Table Chart PROFILE FAQ

-Pakenham has a typical household mix, with a fairly typical median household size
+Pakenham has a typical household mix, with a higher-than-average median household size

 Family households account for 75.6% of all households, including 37.0% couples with children, 22.8% couples without children, and 14.7% single parent families.
-Non-family households constitute the remaining 24.4%, consisting of 21.6% lone person households and 2.8% group households.
-The median household size is 2.8 people, which aligns with the Greater Melbourne average.
+Non-family households constitute the remaining 24.4%, with lone person households at 21.6% and group households comprising 2.8%.
+The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households